geostyler/geostyler/docs/geoStylerContext.md

-The `GeoStylerContext` lets you customize (`composition`) the GeoStyler UI aswell as it supports the underlying components with the needed `data`, localization (`locale`) and `unsupportedProperties`.
+The `GeoStylerContext` lets you customize (`composition`) the GeoStyler UI as well as it supports the underlying components with the needed `data`, localization (`locale`) and `unsupportedProperties`.

 1. `data`

 You can provide your own geodata with the `data` property.
 It has to be provided as [geostyler-data](https://github.com/geostyler/geostyler-data).
 You can easily parse your existing [WFS](https://github.com/geostyler/geostyler-wfs-parser), [geojson](https://github.com/geostyler/geostyler-geojson-parser) or [shapefile](https://github.com/geostyler/geostyler-shapefile-parser) with the corresponding geostyler parsers.
+The data can then be used for auto-completion and auto-classification within GeoStyler.

 2. `locale`

-The default language used in the GeoStyler UI is english.
-To change the labels of the components you can use one of the existing locales exported by the GeoStyler or provide your own locale by implementing the `GeoStylerLocale` interface.
+The default language used in the GeoStyler UI is English.
+To change the labels of the components you can use one of the existing locales exported by GeoStyler or provide your own locale by implementing the `GeoStylerLocale` interface.

 3. `composition`

-The `composition` lets you customize the appearance of many components of the GeoStyler.
+The `composition` lets you customize the appearance of many components of GeoStyler.
 This includes all the editors and covers most of their fields.
 The example below shows how to disable the `RasterEditor` in your component.
 But you can also modify many of the properties of the editors.
 Like the visibility or the default values for explicit field.
-In general all of the components covered in the `CompositionContext` export "composableProps".
+In general, all of the components covered in the `CompositionContext` export "composableProps".
 These are the props that you can adjust and modify with the `composition` prop.
+Check out the component documentation for each component respectively, to see what exactly can be composed.

 4. `unsupportedProperties`